 The main downside of OEM Android skins (besides the bloatware, obviously) are those pesky, aggressive managers that will kill apps and prevent them from working in the background.

 In addition, battery optimization, although advised, might prevent WhatsApp from working, especially on Huawei’s EMUI.
 That’s why we recommend disabling Battery optimization and whitelisting WhatsApp in System Manager.
+You can do that in the Settings app, under Apps > WhatsApp > Battery.
+Alternatively, you can lock WhatsApp in RAM from the Recents screen.
+Look for the padlock icon.

 Solution 4 – Clear cache and data

 If WhatsApp is not ringing even after you’ve followed the aforementioned troubleshooting steps, try clearing data and cache from the app.
-After clearing the cache and data, you’ll need to reinsert your phone number in order to sign in again.
+After clearing the cache and data, you’ll need to reinsert your phone number to sign in again.

 Follow these instructions to clear the cache and data from WhatsApp: